redwoodjs/photos-archive/README.md

 ### Error: "Request had insufficient authentication scopes" (403)

-This error occurs when your tokens don't have the required Google Photos Library API scope.
+This error occurs when your tokens don't have the required Google Photos Picker API scope.
 Follow these steps:

+1. **Verify APIs are enabled:**

+   - Go to [Google Cloud Console](https://console.cloud.google.com/) > APIs & Services > Enabled APIs & services
+   - Confirm "Google Photos Picker API" is listed
+   - If not, go to Library, search for it, and enable it

-1. **Verify OAuth consent screen configuration:**
+2. **Verify OAuth consent screen configuration:**

    - Go to [Google Cloud Console](https://console.cloud.google.com/) > APIs & Services > OAuth consent screen
    - Click on your app
    - Go to the **Scopes** section
-   - Verify that `https://www.googleapis.com/auth/photoslibrary.readonly` is listed
+   - Verify that `https://www.googleapis.com/auth/photospicker.mediaitems.readonly` is listed
    - If not present, click **Add or Remove Scopes**, search for and add it, then **Save**

-2. **Revoke existing access:**
+3. **Revoke existing access:**

    - Visit `/auth/revoke` in your browser (this revokes Google access and clears local tokens)
    - Alternatively, manually revoke access at: [Google Account Security](https://myaccount.google.com/permissions) > find your app > Remove Access

-3. **Re-authenticate:**
+4. **Re-authenticate:**
    - Visit `/auth/google` and complete the OAuth flow
-   - Make sure you see the Google Photos Library permission request during consent
+   - Make sure you see the permission request during consent
    - If the permission doesn't appear, the OAuth consent screen isn't configured correctly

 **Important:** Tokens issued before the scope was added to the consent screen won't work.
 You must revoke and re-authenticate after configuring the consent screen.

+### How the Photo Picker Works

+This application uses the Google Photos Picker API, which works differently from traditional library access:

+1. User authenticates with Google (grants permission to use picker)
+2. User clicks "Select Photos" in the app
+3. User is redirected to Google Photos picker interface
+4. User explicitly selects photos or albums to share
+5. User is redirected back to the app
+6. App displays only the selected photos

+This approach gives users explicit control over which photos they share with your application.